23FOCUS23/hello-world/README.md

 3- In the editor, write a bit about yourself.
 4- Write a commit message that describes your changes.
 5- Click Commit changes button.

+## Step 4.
+Open a Pull Request
+Now that you have changes in a branch off of master, you can open a pull request.
+Pull Requests are the heart of collaboration on GitHub.
+When you open a pull request, you’re proposing your changes and requesting that someone review and pull in your contribution and merge them into their branch.
+Pull requests show diffs, or differences, of the content from both branches.
+The changes, additions, and subtractions are shown in green and red.
+As soon as you make a commit, you can open a pull request and start a discussion, even before the code is finished.

+## Open a Pull Request for changes to the README
+Click the  Pull Request tab, then from the Pull Request page, click the green New pull request button.